 Olympic Games 2012 Assembly large cast version

-This assembly is an extension of my original Olympic Games 2012 Assembly which was written for a class of 30 and is also available from this section of the website at £11.99.
+Olympic Games 2012 Assembly large cast version.
+This assembly is an extension of my original Olympic Games 2012 Assembly which was written for a class of 30 and is also available from this section of the website at £12.99.

 I have kept the same ‘shape’ of the assembly, with complete coverage of the 26 sports, but with additional information and a far bigger cast of 90.

-I saw this assembly as a wonderful opportunity to do a truly Olympian style assembly, involving either the whole of Key Stage II (for a small school); or three classes (of 30 each) within one year group (for a larger school).
+I saw Olympic Games 2012 Assembly as a wonderful opportunity to do a truly Olympian style assembly, involving either the whole of Key Stage II (for a small school); or three classes (of 30 each) within one year group (for a larger school).
 Although I have actually exceeded 90 in my casting, the eight major groups of athletes are clearly demarcated and can easily be doubled up, thus halving the cast size if preferred.
-Juggling of numbers should not be difficult with this assembly, as the lines (sometimes just one word) are generally brief and simple.
+The juggling of numbers should not be difficult with this assembly, as the lines (sometimes just one word) are generally brief and simple.